varlanv/test-sync-gradle-plugin/README.md

 ```

 Both modules have API tests that call some external service.
-You want to build/tests these modules in parallel (with gradle property `org.gradle.parallel=true`),
+You want to build / tests these modules in parallel (with gradle property `org.gradle.parallel=true`),
 but external API has a rate limit that causes tests to fail when run in parallel.
+You can't simply synchronize tests by using some static state, because tests are run in different JVMs.
 This plugin aims to solve exactly this problem.

-### Usage
+## Usage

 TODO add usage examples after published plugin is approved

+## Implementation details

+Synchronization is achieved by adding `org.junit.platform.launcher.TestExecutionListener` to classpath.

+Multiple JVMs are synchronized by locking on temporary files, that are created in system's temporary directory
+and are deleted after Gradle build is finished.

-### Known limitations
+## Known limitations

 - Currently, only JUnit 5 is supported
 - Synchronization is possible only by using Junit tags (`org.junit.jupiter.api.Tag`).